 $NOTIFY_SOCKET is "

-understood as Linux abstract namespace socket.
+string is understood as Linux abstract namespace socket.
 The

-datagram is accompanied by the process credentials of
+datagram is accompanied by the process credentials of the sending

-the sending daemon, using SCM_CREDENTIALS.
+service, using SCM_CREDENTIALS.

-Set by the init system
+Set by the service manager for supervised

 processes for status and start-up completion notification.

-specifies the socket
+This environment variable specifies the socket

-to.
+sd_notify() talks to.
 See above for

 Example 1.
 Start-up Notification